 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

-Travellers have been robbed when using taxis in Buenos Aires.
 We recommend you use taxis that are clearly marked as ‘radio taxi’ with the taxi’s company name and telephone number visible.
 Radio taxis and 'remises' (chauffeured cars) can be booked by telephone or at the airport arrivals hall.
+Try to book taxis in advance rather than hailing from the street, and avoid sharing with strangers.

 Driving in Argentina can be dangerous due to widespread aggressive driving practices and excessive speed.
 Pedestrian rights are commonly disregarded.
 For further advice, see our road travel page.

 If hiking in the high country or mountainous areas, you should register your details with park authorities.
-Climbers and hikers should fully acquaint themselves with local natural hazards and conditions, including weather conditions.
+Climbers and hikers should fully acquaint themselves with local natural hazards and conditions, including weather conditions and carry appropriate emergency or first aid equipment.

 Domestic flights can be overbooked and technical problems at the airport can result in significant delays and missed connections.
 You should monitor local media reports for information.